PatrickWu84/CIS-1904/week08/homework/instructions.md

 ## Exercise 2

-Next, we practice with the `Foldable` type class.

 Up until now, the various trees we have worked with have been binary trees.
 A alternative data structure is the rose tree, where each node instead has a list of children. e.g.